ElizPN/Portfolio/README.md

 # `My Portfolio`

 Here you will find more information about me and my skills.
 When you scroll down you will see my other projects.
-If you deside you can contact me by email.
+If you decide you can always contact me by email.

 Deployed to GitHub Pages: https://elizpn.github.io/Portfolio/